lislis/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

 # Introductions
 ### Who are you?
 * What's your name?
-* Have you been to a ClojureBridge or similar workshops before?
+* Have you been to a RailsGirls or similar workshops before?
 How many?
 * What do you do for a living?
 Care to share who you work for?
 * What's your favorite place in Berlin?
 * What's the most non-coding thing you do?